mesonbuild/meson/docs/markdown/Gnome-module.md

 ### gnome.generate_gir()

 Generates GObject introspection data.

+Takes one or more positional arguments:

-Takes one positional argument, the build target you want to build gir data for.
+Either one or more library objects you want to build gir data for, or a single executable object.

 There are several keyword arguments.
 Many of these map directly to the `g-ir-scanner` tool so see its documentation for more information.

 * `dependencies`: deps to use during introspection scanning
 * `extra_args`: command line arguments to pass to gir compiler